-Erste Bank Hungary is part of the wider Erste Group that consists of Erste Group Bank, together with its subsidiaries and participations, including Erste Bank der oesterreichischen Sparkassen AG in Austria, Česká spořitelna in the Czech Republic, Banca Comercială Română in Romania, Slovenská sporiteľňa in Slovakia, Erste Bank Croatia in the Republic of Croatia, Erste Bank Serbia in Serbia and, furthermore, in Austria, Salzburger Sparkasse Bank AG, Tiroler Sparkasse Bankaktiengesellschaft Innsbruck, Bausparkasse der österreichischen Sparkassen Aktiengesellschaft, other savings banks of the Haftungsverbund (i.e. the cross guarantee system that was formed on the basis of a set of agreements (Grundsatzvereinbarung) with the majority of the Austrian savings banks), Erste Group Immorent GmbH, and others (the "Erste Group").
+Erste Bank Hungary is part of the wider Erste Group that consists of Erste Group Bank, together with its subsidiaries and participations, including Erste Bank der oesterreichischen Sparkassen AG in Austria, Česká spořitelna in the Czech Republic, Banca Comercială Română in Romania, Slovenská sporitelňa in Slovakia, Erste Bank Croatia in the Republic of Croatia, Erste Bank Serbia in Serbia and, furthermore, in Austria, Salzburger Sparkasse Bank AG, Tiroler Sparkasse Bankaktiengesellschaft Innsbruck, Bausparkasse der österreichischen Sparkassen Aktiengesellschaft, other savings banks of the Haftungsverbund (i.e. the cross guarantee system that was formed on the basis of a set of agreements (Grundsatzvereinbarung) with the majority of the Austrian savings banks), Erste Group Immorent GmbH, and others (the "Erste Group").

 The strategic goal of Erste Bank Hungary is to continue its operation as an important player of the Hungarian banking market with the support of a balanced corporate business, a reinforced risk management, good operations and a continuously improving service quality, focusing on retail customers.
 Erste Bank Hungary aims to provide a wide range of financial products and services to its customers throughout their whole financial lifecycle: deposits, investments products, loans, advisory services and leasing products.
-The Issuer strengthened its position as a leading retail lending institution, with the acquisition of Citibank's retail business line (the acquisition was completed in February 2017) in the private banking and credit card business lines, as well as in terms of electronic channels and innovative solutions, and furthermore in the market of savings.
-Furthermore, in order to strengthen Erste Bank Hungary's position in the corporate banking business, the Issuer acquired 100% of Commerzbank Zrt. in Hungary.
-The transaction was closed on 1 December 2022, and Z3 Ingatlanhasznosító Kft. has been established to utilize the former Commerzbank headquarter.
+The Issuer strengthened its position as a leading retail lending institution, with the acquisition of Citibank's retail business line (2017).
+Furthermore, in order to strengthen Erste Bank Hungary's position in the corporate banking business, the Issuer acquired Commerzbank Zrt.
+(2022).
 Erste Bank Hungary aims to offer tailored financial services through its segmentation-based product portfolio, and wishes to expand its existing customer base with the improvement of service quality and innovative banking solutions.
 Apart from its core banking activities, Erste Bank Hungary aims to play an important role in the market of products having a significant growth potential such as investment and building society services.